TuyaInc/tuyasmart_home_ios_sdk/en/resource/BLE.md

-#### BLE device scan ( Dual-mode )
+#### Dual mode device scan

 **Declaration**

-BLE SDK provides the method of scan Dual-mode BLE device，while discover device，you can receive the device information by setting delegate
+BLE SDK provides the method of scan dual mode BLE device，while discover device，you can receive the device information by setting delegate

 **Example**